CDT-CO: Seedhouse Campground to Rawlins (Aug 1-9, 2025) 125 miles

 I didn’t realize at the time this would be my last pitch of my Durston X-Mid 2p.
 This had been a great tent for the Colorado Trail but I found the footprint too large in a couple smaller camp spots and wanted something a bit lighter as well.
 The Durston X-Mid Pro looks to fit the bill so I sold my OG X-Mid to help offset some of my nearly $700 investment in the Pro version.
 I also feel some loyalty to my home town Big Agnes brand, who also makes great tents, and will be carrying my Tiger Wall until the X-Mid Pro finally arrives.

-Coming up for the summer of 2022 I’m planning a 95 mile SOBO backpacking trip on the CDT from Rabbit Ears Pass to Rocky Mountain National Park and Grand Lake in July, a 35 mile NOBO trip from Buffalo Pass to Diamond Park on the CDT, and a 105 mile thru-hike of the Uinta Highline Trail in August.
+Coming up for the summer of 2022 I’m planning a SOBO section hike the on the CDT from Rabbit Ears Pass to Rocky Mountain National Park.

 CT Day 32/CDT: Cataract Lake to Elk Creek